kids encyclopedia robot

 As a junior Diet member, Ishiba specialised in agricultural policy, but the Gulf War in 1990 and a 1992 visit to North Korea spurred his interest in defense policy.
 He served as parliamentary vice minister of agriculture under the Miyazawa Cabinet, before defecting from the LDP in 1993, for the Japan Renewal Party.
 When the Japan Renewal Party merged with several other parties Ishiba became part of the New Frontier Party, but he was disillusioned by the constant struggles between Ozawa and non-Ozawa factions in the party and left in 1996.
 He rejoined the LDP the following year.

 Ishiba was reappointed parliamentary vice minister of Agriculture under the Mori Cabinet in July 2000 but was switched to the position of deputy director general of the Defense Agency in December.
-He was replaced when the Koizumi Cabinet was appointed, but when Koizumi reshuffled the in September 2002 Ishiba became director general of the Defense Agency, entering the cabinet for the first time.
-He remained until September 2004.
+He was replaced when the Koizumi Cabinet was appointed.
+When Koizumi reshuffled the cabinet in September 2002, Ishiba became Director General of the Defense Agency, entering the cabinet for the first time.
+Ishiba served as director general during the 2003 invasion of Iraq by an American-led coalition.
+He defended the legality of the invasion and paved the way for the first overseas deployment of the Japanese Self-Defense Forces without UN mandate, sending troops to Iraq in January 2004 to assist with reconstruction efforts.
+He left cabinet in September 2004.

-Then-LDP leader and prime minister Fumio Kishida announced on 14 August 2024 that he would not seek re-election as LDP leader in the leadership election in September, effectively resigning as prime minister.
+Then-LDP leader and prime minister Fumio Kishida announced on 14 August 2024, that he would not seek re-election as LDP leader in the leadership election in September, effectively resigning as prime minister, following record-low approval ratings from an ongoing slush fund scandal and previous controversies with the LDP's affiliation with the Unification Church.
 Ishiba, alongside Sanae Takaichi and Shinjirō Koizumi emerged as the front runners to succeed him.
-In the leadership election on 27 September 2024, Ishiba narrowly defeated Takaichi in a second-round runoff, winning a total of 215 votes (52.57%) from 189 parliamentary members and 26 prefectural chapters, making him the new LDP leader and prime minister-designate.
-Ishiba's victory was described by commentators as unexpected and an upset, owing to his long history of failed leadership bids and his relative unpopularity with many LDP members of the Diet.
+In the leadership election on 27 September 2024, Ishiba narrowly defeated Takaichi in a second-round runoff, winning a total of 215 votes (52.57%) from 189 parliamentary members and 26 prefectural chapters, making him the new LDP leader and prime minister–designate; the election was dubbed "Ishibamania" by the foreign media.
+Ishiba's victory was described by commentators as unexpected and an upset, owing to his long history of failed leadership bids and his relative unpopularity with many LDP members of the National Diet.
 After his election, the Japanese stock market experienced a sudden drop in response to Ishiba's economic policies, which was named "Ishiba Shock".

-Ishiba announced key appointments ahead of the snap election on 27 October 2024.
+Ishiba was elected by the National Diet and appointed as Prime Minister by Emperor Naruhito at Tokyo Imperial Palace on 1 October 2024, becoming the twenty-fifth Liberal Democratic Prime Minister.
+Ishiba announced key appointments ahead of the snap general election on 27 October 2024.
 His Cabinet included rivals from the leadership race, though Sanae Takaichi's exclusion created some internal party friction.
 Uniting the divided ruling party became a primary focus for Ishiba after the closely contested leadership race.

 Political positions

-Ishiba has been described as a centrist and moderate conservative, particularly during the 2024 Liberal Democratic Party presidential election.
-While he was cited in 2016 as a member of the ultranationalist far-right organisation Nippon Kaigi, he has been criticized by nationalist commentators for his "traitorous acts" and for being "anti-Japan", and has pointed to Japan's failure to face its war responsibilities as underlying "many of its problems".
+Ishiba has been described as a centrist, a moderate conservative, and a reformist, particularly during the 2024 Liberal Democratic Party presidential election.
+While he was cited as a member of the ultranationalist far-right organisation Nippon Kaigi, he has been criticized by nationalist commentators for his "traitorous acts", and for being "anti-Japan", and has pointed to Japan's failure to face its war responsibilities as underlying "many of its problems".

 Social views

 Ishiba has expressed support for introducing a selective dual surname system, which would allow married couples the option to retain their respective surnames.
 Ishiba has stated that this change should be subject to further discussion within the LDP to reach a consensus.
-Ishiba has expressed his support for same-sex marriage in Japan.
-In his book, Conservative Politician (2024), he argues that legislation should be enacted to protect LGBT rights without waiting for a Supreme Court decision.
+Ishiba has expressed his support for same-sex marriage in Japan in his book, Conservative Politician (2024).
+However after becoming prime minister, Ishiba stated he would take relevant court rulings into consideration since the country's constitution regulated marriages.

 Foreign policy